miss-mad/Whos-App/README.md

 ## Technologies

-Node.js for back-end development
+- Node.js for back-end development<br>
-Express.js for the REST API and session
+- Express.js for the REST API and session<br>
-MySQL to store date to
+- MySQL to store date to<br>
-Sequelize to send objects
+- Sequelize to send objects<br>
-Faker.js data to seed the database
+- Faker.js data to seed the database<br>
-Socket.io to communication between clients Handlebars.js to create the webpage
+- Socket.io to communication between clients<br>
+- Handlebars.js to create the webpage<br>
-Heroku to host the app
+- Heroku to host the app

 ## Deployed Application